sftcd/openssl/esnistuff/README.md

 I'm sure there's more but some collected so far:

+- If we do end up with >1 ESNIKeys version that needs to be supported, consider some kind of local "any" version value that a server can use to force use of a public share regardless of the the ESNIKeys.version used by the client.
+That more easily allows multiple $hidden sites to hide behind one key pair belonging to some operator.
 - Had a look at how [lightttpd](https://github.com/lighttpd/lighttpd1.4/blob/master/src/mod_openssl.c) integrates OpenSSL and that might be a nicely viable build into which to integrate our ESNI without too much effort.
 (Seems like latest OpenSSL and TLS1.3